 The world isn’t the same as it used to be.
 Over one billion people around the globe now have access to the Internet, and that kind of connectivity has brought businesses and consumers together in a way that would have been hard to imagine 20 years ago.
 It has also provided artisans and entrepreneurs everywhere with an outlet that empowers them to broaden their reach to people everywhere.

 The craft of expanding domestic operations onto an international platform isn’t as straightforward as getting the word out in a foreign country through social media outreach and thoughtful marketing/advertising campaigns.
 In order to truly capitalize on international business it’s necessary to both understand foreign markets and cater to foreign consumers.

-It’s important for today’s enterprise ecommerce businesses to engage in wise practices that will allow them to achieve the most benefit from having access to hundreds of millions of potential customers.
+It’s important for today’s ecommerce businesses to engage in wise practices that will allow them to achieve the most benefit from having access to hundreds of millions of potential customers.
 Here are five important considerations to help improve the likelihood of a successful expansion.

 • Consider Your Pricing Strategy